Access to medical care promotes student retention and success.

 A Student Insurance Plan may be more comprehensive and more affordable than other options.

-- The Affordable Care Act allows students to remain on their parents' insurance plan through age 26.
-This is advantageous for some, but does not help those whose parents are unemployed or cannot afford coverage.
+- The Affordable Care Act allows students to remain on their families' insurance plan through age 26.
+This is advantageous for some, but does not help those whose families are unemployed or cannot afford coverage.
 The insurance requirement allows the Office of Financial Aid to consider the Student Insurance premium when calculating financial aid awards.

 - Because the pool of members is made up of relatively healthy young people, premiums are often lower than comparable individual plans.